ezr/passfile/README.md

 - at daemon: http://blog.calhariz.com/tag/at

 ## Configuration
 Configure pass as described at https://www.passwordstore.org/.
-For each file used by passfile, save the data in pass under a 'files' directory.
+For each text file used by passfile, save the data in pass under a 'files' directory.
 The first line in the file saved by pass should be the path to the file when written on disk.
 The rest of the file saved by pass should be the contents of the file that will be written.
 So this is what I get when I run 'pass files/aws-credentials' (the keys shown here are faked):
 ```
 $ pass files/aws-credentials
 /home/ezr/.aws/credentials